Dino Ranch: Reception

 Dino Ranch was released on Disney Junior in the US as the number one cable series among kids, boys and girls 2–5.
 In the six weeks since the launch of the official Dino Ranch YouTube channel, it accumulated over three million views.

 Dino Ranch is being adapted into a stage show by Fierylight and Terrapin Station Entertainment.

 The series was one of the finalists for the audience-voted Shaw Rocket Fund Kids Choice Award, and Best Pre-School Program or Series at the 9th Canadian Screen Awards in 2021.
 Dino Ranch's first season was also nominated at the Rockie Awards of the Banff World Media Festival in the Preschool Animation category.

+Dino Ranch was featured in Entertainment Weekly in April, 2022, under "EW-approved streams for kids."

+Awards and nominations

+Spin-off

+A spin-off, Dino Ranch: Island Explorers, is reported to release in 2025.
+The spin-off will follow the original characters as they venture to Dino Island, an exotic island where their uncle lives.